 Dumpling Wrappers Dough

-- In a food processor, using the dough function, combine rice flour, cornstarch, and tapioca.
+- In a food processor, using the dough function, combine potato starch, rice flour, tapioca starch, and cornstarch.

 - Make sure the water is boiling hot before adding it.